Sowiesoso

 Sowiesoso (from sowieso) is the fourth studio album by German electronic music band Cluster, released in 1976.
 It was Cluster's first release for Sky Records.
-Sowiesoso was recorded in just two days in Forst, Germany in 1976 and mixed at Conny's Studio in Wolperath.
+Sowiesoso was recorded in just two days in Forst, Lower Saxony, in 1976, and mixed at co-producer Conny Plank's studio in Wolperath.

 Background

-Brian Eno had worked with Dieter Moebius and Hans-Joachim Roedelius with Harmonia prior to the recording of Sowiesoso and worked with Cluster again on two albums in 1977 and 1978.
-The influence of the British ambient musician is clearly heard on the softer and more controlled sound of Sowiesoso.
+Brian Eno had worked with Harmonia, a supergroup consisting of Cluster members Dieter Moebius and Hans-Joachim Roedelius plus Michael Rother of Neu!, prior to the recording of Sowiesoso, and later worked with Cluster alone on two albums in 1977 and 1978.
+Eno's influence is clearly heard on the softer and more controlled sound of Sowiesoso.
 Reviewer Russ Curry describes the album as "a fully realized marriage of electronic sounds with a pastoral warmth."
 Kevin Warwick of the Chicago Reader noted that the album's focus on "ambient electronic soundscapes" represented a divergence from the "motorik grooves" explored by Cluster's krautrock contemporaries.

 Release

-Sowiesoso was Cluster's first release for the label Sky Records.
+Sowiesoso was Cluster's first release for Sky Records.
 Sky would serve as Cluster's label until 1986, by which time the label had released albums recorded by the band with Brian Eno, solo recordings, and three albums by the duo of Moebius and former Cluster member and frequent engineer and producer Conny Plank.

 The album was first reissued on CD by Sky Records in 1992.
 It has also been reissued by the American label Gyroscope in 1996, the San Francisco-based Water label in 2006 and the Japanese label Captain Trip Records in 2007.